coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    If :n:`@setting_name` is a table: if the `for` clause is specified, reports whether the table contains each specified value, otherise this is equivalent to :cmd:`Print Table`.
 The `for` clause is not valid for flags and options.

+   .. exn:: There is no flag, option or table with this name: "@setting_name".

+      This error message is raised when calling the :cmd:`Test` command (without the `for` clause), or the :cmd:`Print Table` command, for an unknown :n:`@setting_name`.

+   .. exn:: There is no qualid-valued table with this name: "@setting_name".
+            There is no string-valued table with this name: "@setting_name".

+      These error messages are raised when calling the :cmd:`Add` or :cmd:`Remove` commands, or the :cmd:`Test` command with the `for` clause, if :n:`@setting_name` is unknown or does not have the right type.

 .. cmd:: Print Options